-Flights Delayed At LaGuardia, Other Airports As Workers Call In Sick Amid Shutdown
+Flights Delayed At LaGuardia, Newark Airports As Workers Call In Sick Amid Shutdown

 #FAA Statement: Staffing Update pic.twitter.com/CMVcyTNSz5— The FAA (@FAANews) January 25, 2019

-The White House said it is keeping an eye on the delays.
+The White House said officials are keeping an eye on the delays.

 "The President has been briefed and we are monitoring the ongoing delays at some airports," White House press secretary Sarah Sanders said in a statement Friday morning.
 "We are in regular contact with officials at the Department of Transportation and the FAA."